logancalldev/gulp-starter-babel-2.0/README.md

 # Yarn, Gulp, Babel, BrowserSync, Sass, Cachebusting, Linting

 >This is no longer maintained.
+I'd recommend using this instead, https://github.com/SeaMonster-Studios/webpack-proxy-starter

 ## Get Started
 1. Make sure you have the following npm modules installed globally